HTML and CSS can solve many problems, but JavaScript is also very important.

 Form Submission

-I agree with the author's point that many people overlook the fact that native HTML forms (<form>) have been around for decades.
-Defining form content using <form> can save a significant amount of JavaScript code.
+I completely agree with the author that many people overlook the fact that the native <form> element has been around for decades and that defining form content using <form> can save a significant amount of JavaScript code.

-The article mentioned using the browser's native form validation mechanism combined with the :invalid pseudo-class for styling.
-In the example, the submit button's opacity is set to 0.5 when in an invalid state.
-However, in practice, it is recommended to use a <button> element and add the disabled attribute through JavaScript when the input values are invalid.
+It mentions utilizing the browser's native form validation mechanism in combination with the :invalid pseudo-class for styling purposes.
+In the example, the submit button is set to opacity: 0.5 when in an invalid state.
+However, probably due to the example context, the author uses <span> instead of <button>.
+In practice, <button> should be used, and JavaScript should be employed to add disabled when the input values are invalid.

-If you are unfamiliar with forms, you can refer to the following two articles:
+If you’re not yet familiar with forms, you can refer to the following articles:

-The author mentioned the use of pseudo-classes such as :checked, :focus, and :invalid.
-Utilizing these pseudo-classes can reduce the need for unnecessary JavaScript and make the code easier to read.
+The author mentions pseudo-classes like :checked, :focus, :invalid, etc. Effectively using these pseudo-classes can save unnecessary JavaScript and make the code easier to read.

-I have also written an article introducing some relatively new pseudo-classes related to layout.
-If you are interested, you can check it out: Useful Pseudo-classes for Layout
+Regarding pseudo-classes, I also wrote an article introducing some relatively new pseudo-classes.
+If you're interested, you can check it out: Useful Pseudo Classes for Layout.

 Conclusion